Cousin marriage in the Middle East: Bride prices

 Cousin marriage normally results in a reduced mahr in Islam.
-Patai states that bride price to a cousin is usually about half as high as to a nonrelative.
-Due to the poverty of many families this outlay often requires exceptional effort, and especially because the decision traditionally is in the hands of the groom's father, these considerations may weigh heavily on the outcome.
-The bride's family moreover is expected to spend much of the bride price on the bride herself, so there is a reduced incentive to gain a higher price by avoiding cousin marriage.
+Patai states that the bride price to a cousin is usually about half as high as to a nonrelative.
+Due to the poverty of many families, this outlay often requires exceptional effort, and especially because the decision traditionally is in the hands of the groom's father, these considerations may weigh heavily on the outcome.
+The bride's family, moreover, is expected to spend much of the bride price on the bride herself, so there is a reduced incentive to gain a higher price by avoiding cousin marriage.

 Biological impact

 Marrying a close relative significantly increases the chance that both parents carry recessive genes, which can carry defects and diseases.
-While babies of Pakistani heritage accounted for roughly 3.4% of all births in the UK (2005), "they had 30% of all British children with recessive disorders and a higher rate of infant mortality," according to research done by the BBC.
+While babies of Pakistani heritage accounted for roughly 3.4% of all births in the UK in 2005, "they had 30% of all British children with recessive disorders and a higher rate of infant mortality," according to research done by the BBC.
+In 2017-2019, people of Pakistani ethnicity in England and Wales had an infant mortality rate of 6.7 per thousand live births, of which 3.4 deaths per thousand live births were attributable to congenital anomalies.
+This has been linked to the higher rate of consanguineous relationships among UK Pakistanis compared to the White British population.
+For comparison, infant mortality among the White British population over the same timeframe was 3.1 per thousand live births, of which 0.9 deaths per thousand live births were attributable to congenital anomalies.